Generate Your Robots.txt File

 Can I have multiple robots.txt files?

 No. You must have exactly one file named robots.txt (all lowercase) in the root directory.
-Subdomains (like blog.example.com) can and should have their own robots.txt file.
+Subdomains can and should have their own robots.txt file.

 How long does it take for changes to take effect?